-Over the years I've heard a lot of talk about the unforgivable sin.
-There are all sorts of different opinions concerning what it is and what it isn't.
-Since there is a lot of confusion surrounding this topic I thought it would be a good idea to explain this sin in a clear and concise way.
+Over the years there's been a lot of confusion about the unforgivable sin.
+There are all sorts of different opinions concerning what it might be.
+Since there's a lot of confusion surrounding this topic I thought it would be a good idea to explain this sin in a clear and concise way.